Isiaru/Capstone-Airbnb-Boston/README.md

 Data can be downloaded on kaggle: https://www.kaggle.com/airbnb/boston

-## The analysis consists in two parts
+## The analysis

-Data Analysis
-Analysis

-Prediction
+1. General data analysis to understand the market in Boston

-To provide an analysis of the parameters' importance, a model has been trained to predict the prices using GGBoostRegressor.
+2. Development of a model to predict location prices.
+The goal is to provide an analysis of the parameters' importance.
+The model used is XGBoostRegressor.

 ## Instructions